Agenda - Day 1

 Understanding your ESG responsibilities

-As many schemes move to decarbonise their portfolios and have increasingly regulatory pressure to report on the impact their portfolio is having, private markets solutions can play an important role, providing not only diversified long-term returns but also a positive environmental and social impact.
+As many schemes move to decarbonise their portfolios and have increasingly regulatory pressure to report on the impact their portfolio is having, private markets solutions can play an important role.
+They provide not only diversified long-term returns but can also deliver a positive environmental and social impact.

 With trillions of pounds of assets under management, pension schemes have the power to make a significant impact on the climate emergency.
 This impact is often best exercised through stewardship, but how can asset owners ensure they are exercising their power to create genuine ‘real world’ change?
 And how can they be sure that words are being translated into action?
 This session will bring together panellists to discuss the role of stewardship, what good looks like, and the actions that pension scheme asset owners can take to be better stewards.